Departs from Nelspruit area @ R11 500.00 per person sharing (minimum 2 pax)

-DAY 1: The Artist’s Press and Graskop Hotel and Flycatcher castle
+Day 1: The Artist’s Press and Graskop Art Hotel and Flycatcher Castle

-Visit Chissano Gallery, a fundamental introduction to art in Mozambique.
-The spirit of Mozambique’s armed struggle is ever-present in the totem-pole-like carvings skinny, desperate humans crushed under the clumsy, uncaring feet of fat figures perched victoriously on top.
-This is followed by another visit the Sagrada Familia Church – This gem of the 50s is a fine example of Pancho Guedes’ unique architectural style.
-The Sagrada Familia Church is shaped like a ship’s hull, replacing the dragons with crosses and then repeating the motif of the Latin cross throughout, this is a perfect example of the Portuguese Art Deco architecture.
+- Sagrada Familia Church is Mozambique’s gem of the 50s, a fine example of Pancho Guedes’ unique architectural style.
+The Sagrada Familia Church is shaped like a ship’s hull, replacing the dragons with crosses and then repeating the motif of the Latin cross throughout, this is a perfect example of the Portuguese Art Deco architecture

 - All tours are run in air-conditioned vehicles